Federal Correctional Complex, Coleman

-Prisoners are male with the exception of those in the female work camp.
+Prisoners housed at FCC Coleman are all male.
 The prisoners on average have sentences of 10 years.
-Press reports indicate female prisoners have been raped by staff, and that widespread sexual abuse has been tolerated.
+Press reports indicate female prisoners, who previously were held at the adjacent satellite prison camp, were raped by staff and that widespread sexual abuse occurred.
 Prosecutors have been unable to prosecute cases against the employees due to lack of evidence.

 The complex consists of four facilities: